-This Annual Report provides a brief overview of The McDonald College in 2010.
-Our College is a unique school educating creative and vibrant students who love going to school.
-We are Australia's leading independent school specializing in performing arts together with a rigorous academic programme from Pre-School to Year 12.
+This Annual Report provides a brief overview of The McDonald College in 2011.
+The McDonald College is Australia's leading academic and performing arts school where educating creative and artistic students is our core purpose.
+We are an independent school specializing in performing arts integrated with a rigorous academic programme from Infants to Year 12.
 Our classrooms, studios, corridors and playgrounds abound with acceptance, excitement and creative energy.

-This document provides a brief snapshot of the College from Pre-School to Year 12 including the associated financial position.
+This document provides a brief snapshot of the College from Infants to Year 12 including the associated financial position.
 For full details of activities please refer to our regular publications such as Behind the Scenes, Overture, Review, College Website and Performance Programmes.

-Student performance in the School Certificate and Higher School Certificate examinations was very pleasing and are discussed in detail later in this report.
+Student performance in the School Certificate and Higher School Certificate examinations were very pleasing and are discussed in detail later in this report.
 I make particular mention of: